NCDR Study Shows Beta-Blockers May Have Little Benefit For Some Older PCI Patients

 Apurva A. Motivala, MD, FACC, the study’s lead author, says the apparent lack of efficacy of beta-blockers among these patients may be attributed to the fact that they had a higher prevalence of traditional risk factors that could lead to adverse cardiac events.
 Therefore, it is possible that without beta-blockers, they would not have done as well, he explains.
 The reasons for the increased incidence of hospital readmissions due to heart failure in this group remain unclear and require further study.

 In an accompanying editorial, Anthony G. Nappi, MD, and William E. Boden, MD, FACC, note that this study, along with others, raises questions about the continued role of beta-blockers in patients with coronary artery disease undergoing PCI, especially since there is no evidence of clinical benefit in patients without prior MI or heart failure.
 Moving forward, they suggest that treatment decisions be guided by physician judgment based on the needs of each patient.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Acute Heart Failure, Interventions and Coronary Artery Disease, Hypertension, Smoking, Chronic Angina
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and Coronary Artery Disease, Hypertension, Smoking, Chronic Angina